itaym120/AmanMusic/README.md

 The API and code must be as tidy and readable as possible.

 TASTKS:

 * Trim to a square non-square album images.

 * Sending forms to right DBs.

-* Adjust to multiple screens - onresize() can help.

-* Getting metadata from audiofils
+* Getting metadata from audiofiles

-* Dropdown menu for Account (top-left) imgage. (including about, report song problem...)

 * Playlist - using addTextTrack().